 You can see Banksy’s sole surviving piece of L.A. street art, “PARK,” in an alleyway near Broadway and 9th, DTLA.
 If you’re at the Ace Hotel, it’s across the street.

 Till 14th August you can visit Street Art Alive at The LUME, a multi-sensory journey that brings to life the world and story of street art.
-It features the work of over 200 street artists and takes visitors on a journey through laneways and streets of more than 20 cities that is famous for street art, including New York, London, São Paulo, Melbourne and Berlin.
+It features the work of over 200 street artists and takes visitors on a journey through laneways and streets of more than 20 cities that are famous for street art, including New York, London, São Paulo, Melbourne, and Berlin.

 Immersive Art Experiences in LA

 Housed in Hollywood’s Lighthouse ArtSpace, Immersive Frida Kahlo is an enveloping journey into both 500,000 cubic feet of the Mexican painter’s art and her sometimes tumultuous life.

 Created by the team behind Paris’s hugely popular Van Gogh, Starry Night (digital artist Massimiliano Siccardi) the Immersive Van Gogh Exhibit transforms the old Records Building in Hollywood projections that magically manifest the scenes painted by the artist.
 This exploration of Van Gogh’s best-known landscapes, night scenes, portraits, and still life works would surely boggle even his imagination.

 While there are many contemporary art galleries in LA, this is one of my favorites, an independent art space in Los Angeles by the beach in Santa Monica: 18th Street Arts Center.
 The center currently has two locations, one in Santa Monica, and the second one at Santa Monica Airport.
 It offers exhibitions, focusing on feminist artists, performance art, and activism.
 It features both local and international artists from different communities, 18th Street Arts Center also runs a residency program for Los Angeles–based and international artists.